 Samsung Refrigerator Making Noise

 We’ve listed some of the more common sounds that occur when you hear a Samsung refrigerator making noise.
 Some of these indicate normal refrigerator functions, while others require immediate attention or professional repair.
-Read on to find out what’s causing the noise and how to silence it.
+Read on to find out why you have a Samsung fridge making noise and how to silence it.

 Most refrigerators beep when the doors are left open.
 If your refrigerator continues to beep even when the doors are closed, open and close them again to make sure they’re closing properly.
 If the beeping continues, check other appliances and house alarms to see they’re the cause.
 If the beeping persists and you’ve confirmed it’s your Samsung refrigerator making noise, there are two other possibilities: